lambdaJasonYang/lambdaJasonYang.github.io/posts/2020-10-08-EnergyBasedModel.md

 tags: mathcs, AI
 ---

+# Manifold

+* Manifold is a topological space that locally resembles a euclidean space
+  * topological manifold
+  * differentiable manifold
+  * riemannian manifold

+## Embedding

+* Injective function from one manifold to another that preserves structure

+## Example

+* We have a dataset of 3d faces
+  *

 ### Energy Based Model vs Probablistic Model
 Probablistic Model are based on a distribution derived from the possible solution set.
 What if the solution set is intractable or infinite?